 The Smart Way: Approaching your brand development process holistically.

-It’s easy to be of the mind that a logo or some colors or some other brand element is the solution to your problem, especially if you haven’t had much experience with a skilled designer, but there are many issues that can arise as a result.
-For one, your brand will end up feeling disconnected—a mishmash of various elements without a strong message that connects them.
+It’s easy to be of the mind that a logo or some colors or some other brand element is the solution to your problem, especially if you haven’t had much experience with a skilled designer.
+But there are many issues that can arise as a result of that approach.
+For one, your brand will end up feeling disjointed—a mishmash of various elements without a strong message that connects them.
 You may now have a logo, but if your overall brand isn’t communicating what it needs to to your audience, is it really all that helpful?

-This approach also makes it is easier to fall into the trap of redoing or revisiting something over and over and over again, which leads to more time and money spent without an end in sight.
-I’ve seen so many people spend tens of thousands more than they needed to as a result of this very thing.
+This approach also makes it is easier to fall into the trap of redoing or revisiting something over and over and over again, which leads to an endless loop of time and money spent with no end in sight.
+I’ve seen so many people spend tens of thousands more than they needed to, as a result of this very thing.

 Working piecemeal may serve your immediate need, but does that really serve you in the grand scheme of things?

 The smarter choice is to approach your brand holistically, to create a foundation for design by solidifying your voice, values, and vision first.
-When the design for your brand is rooted in brand clarity, you will get a much more impactful, longer-lasting result.
+When every piece of the design for your brand is rooted in overall brand clarity, you will get a much more impactful, longer-lasting result.

 The Hard Way: Rushing the design process.

-The Smart Way: Trusting your designer will do things on a timeline that serves you.
+The Smart Way: Trusting your designer will work within a timeline that serves you best.

-Many people will tend to want to rush the design process because they just want the end result as quickly as possible, so they can move on and do what they need to do to.
+Many people will tend to want to speed through the design because they just want the end result as quickly as possible, so they can move on to the next step.
 Again, this is completely understandable.
-You need a website to sell your product and you need a logo for your website.
-Those are clear, straightforward needs, that likely have a timeline attached to them.
+You need a website to sell your product and your website needs a logo.
+Those are clear, straightforward needs, likely with a timeline attached to them.

-However, a super limited timeline also limits the results you can expect.
-A good designer will provide you with a schedule that respects your timeline as best as possible, while being realistic and intentional about how to ensure you get the best outcome in the process.
+However, a restricted timeline also limits the results you can expect.
+A good designer will provide you with a schedule that respects your time as best as possible, while being realistic and intentional about how to ensure you get the best outcome in the process.

-It wouldn’t be fair to either of us if I told you, “Yes, you can have a complete brand identity design in 2 weeks.”
-Aside from it being a time crunch on my end, there’s no way that you’ll get the outcome you are looking for in such a short period of time.
+It wouldn’t be fair to either of us if I told you, “Yes, you can have a complete brand identity design in two weeks.”
+Aside from it being a time crunch on my end, there’s no way that you’ll get a satisfactory outcome in such a short period of time.